6 Reasons to Consider an ESOP for Your Business

 2. Protect Your Legacy

 Some people close the door on a business and that’s the end of it for them.
-Get the best price possible, and ride off into the sunset, looking forward to enjoying all the things they didn’t time for while building their business.
+Get the best price possible, and ride off into the sunset, looking forward to enjoying all the things they didn’t have time for while building their business.

 For those who see that transition differently, an ESOP can be a more attractive solution.
 An ESOP enables your employees to become part of your legacy.
 It allows you to keep your name on the door and continue to participate in—and guide—the running of your company.
 For example, if you are a major employer in your community, provide economic vitality, jobs and opportunity to the area, there is no “outsider” who could decide to move the operation to another city.
 Or if you were an innovator in improving the employment conditions in your office or plant, an ESOP may afford you the opportunity to maintain and possibly expand those innovations.